 The country was well placed geographically.
 In the south huge wastelands protected from invasion, in the east huge mountains held off enemy armies and in the north the sea stretched as far as eye could see.

-That left only the west unguarded as they were the grasslands, as a solution to this problem the country had constructed a huge fenced wall, as tall as ten meters and as long as six hundred kilometer.
+That left only the west unguarded as they were the grasslands, as a solution to this problem the king had decided to construct a huge fenced wall, as tall as ten meters and as long as six hundred kilometer.
 I had taken them fifty year to build this structure and it was a great pride for the citizens.
 They did not understand that the fence was not only for keeping the enemy out, it was to keep the citizens in.

 The fence was to keep the citizens in, the walls of the estates were to keep the senators in, most of the population was trapped, knowing or not knowing.
 The country lived under a form of government that did not leave space for their choices, unfortunately or fortunately however you see it, a small group of peasants realised that and decided to take action.
 I only learned this years after they created themselves.